Home Doctoral Degree in Criminal Justice PhD in Criminal Justice Programs in Hawaii

 As a result, Hawaii has passed dozens of criminal justice bills in recent years.
 Recently passed bills include those that require the prompt testing of rape kits, establish a criminal record monitoring service, increased crisis intervention training, and body cameras for police officers (Maui Time, 2016).

 Your employment options may differ quite a bit, due to Hawaii’s island layout and self-contained criminal justice agencies.
-You may choose to become a judicial law clerk, a career path that is expected to see a 5% increase in demand through 2022 (O*Net, 2016).
-The median salary for a Hawaii judicial clerk is $56,400 annually (O*Net, 2016).
+You may choose to become a judicial law clerk, a career path that is expected to remain steady through 2030 (CareerOneStop, 2022).
+The median salary for a Hawaii judicial clerk is $49,360 annually (Bureau of Labor Statistics, 2022).

 Explore your options by contacting criminal Justice PhD programs on this page.